ruthikssha/rural-wales-service-accessibility/README.md

 3. Open the `.Rproj` file in RStudio.
 4. Run the scripts in `scripts/` in order.

-[Add your R version and key packages once known, e.g. R 4.x; sf, dplyr, tmap.]
+[Add R version and key packages once known, e.g. R 4.x; sf, dplyr, tmap.]

 ## Licence
 - **Code** (everything in `scripts/`) — MIT Licence, see `LICENSE-CODE`.